IELTS – International English Language Testing System

 Cambridge Assessment English, British Council and IDP: IELTS Australia, developed and manage the International English Language Testing System (IELTS).

 IELTS is designed to assess the language ability of test takers who need to work or study in an English speaking environment.
+It is recognised by over 10,000 organisations globally and it is accepted in 140 countries.
+Millions of test are taken each year.

 IELTS is available in two modules – Academic and General Training.
+It is advisable to check with the recognizing organisation about the appropriate module.

 Academic module is suitable for test takers planning to undertake higher education study or who are seeking professional registration.